Noritake CZR Porcelain-Fused-to-Zirconia

 KDZ Ultra® Resources

-Our next category is what we call our KDZ ultra.
-Now, what this is, it is a zirconium oxide core or cooping overlaid with Noritake porcelain, which is an absolutely beautiful powdered liquid porcelain.
+Our next category is what we call our KDZ Ultra.
+This is a zirconium oxide core or cooping overlaid with Noritake porcelain, which is an absolutely beautiful powdered liquid porcelain.
 We have a couple of options here.
 If this was our crown prep, we could either make a cooping out of zirconium and then overlay with this beautiful ceramic, so we basically have a restoration that would be similar to PFM, although this cooping is very translucent when it’s thin, so it certainly out preforms aesthetically to what we would see with a porcelain fused to metal crown.

 We can use it like that, just like you’d always see a PFM.
-Where I think this material shines is to do a partial cutback.
+Where I think this material shines is in partial cutbacks.
 Let’s say this is a maxillary first molar.
 There’s my prep, this would be my buccal, this would be my palatal.
 What we do, is I have the lab go ahead and cut back just the fascial.
 This, this would be our functional cusp, this has a flexural strength of 1000 megapascals, the central fossa 1000 pascal.
 Then we overlay the facial with the Noritake.

 I get this material that absolutely could not be broken by the patient, yet we have the fascial aesthetics.
 We can do this any which way we want.
 If we wanted to, let’s say, it’s a pre-molar, this could actually be modified so that we do the buccal occlusal.
 Also in the anterior, if it’s a multi-unit bridge, this could be layered on the incised ledge to give us a lot of incised ledge translucency.
 This was our prep and then the monolithic zirconia would be the cooping, so we have maximum strength here, and then we take the Noritake and we put it fascially in incising.